Sachin-D-N/Amazon_Food_Reviews/README.md

 The support vector machine works by finding an optimal separation line called a ‘hyperplane’ to accurately separate 2 or more different classes in a classification problem.
 The goal is to find the optimal hyperplane separation through training the linearly separable data with the SVM algorithm.

-To Know detailed information about Support Vector Machines and implementation  please visit my medium blog link here https://medium.com/analytics-vidhya/support-vector-machines-with-amazon-food-reviews-9fe0428e09ef
+To Know detailed information about Support Vector Machines and implementation  please visit my [Medium blog](https://medium.com/analytics-vidhya/support-vector-machines-with-amazon-food-reviews-9fe0428e09ef)

 After applying Support Vector Machines  algorithm to Amazon_food_reviews data set we make below conclusions.